College Recruiting

 Allow a few minutes to visualize yourself doing everything right.

-DURING THE EVENT, focus on the task at hand, rather than the outcome.
+Focus on the task at hand, rather than the outcome.
 Stay present in the moment; avoid thinking too far into the event.

 Focus on your breathing and the ultimate goal.